marcin85/zte_fetch/README.md

 ---

 ## Known Limitations
+- The script supports only one active session at a time.
+If you are logged in elsewhere when the script starts, the existing session will be automatically logged out.
 - Script relies on undocumented ZTE endpoints (goform_*)
 - Firmware updates may change field names or authentication flow
 - Some fields may be empty when the router is not fully connected